IDKYamHere/Siddhanth_Rao/README.md

 ***This is a template Repository***

 ___

 You can use this repository to make your own CV/resume website.
-Hosting the webiste is absolutely free as we use Github's hosting service and every user gets 1 hosting website.
+Hosting the webiste is absolutely free as we use Github's hosting service and every user gets 1 free hosting website. (pages.github.com)

 ___

-Work Experience :
+ ## Creating the Github webiste :

-Nucleus Software Exports Ltd.
+Head over to GitHub and create a new repository named username.github.io

 ___
 Education :